Table of Contents

 • Prepayment penalties

-These fees can range from 1% of the principal to 5% or more.
-Since this can significantly add to the cost of the loan, it’s a good idea to explore business loans and look at each loan’s APR to understand the true cost of the loan and make sure you’re comparing products apples to apples.
+Fees like these can range from around 1% of the principal to 5% or more.
+Since this can significantly add to the cost of the loan, it’s a good idea to explore business loans and look at each loan’s APR to get a more accurate picture of the true cost of the loan and make sure you’re comparing products apples to apples.

 What Business Expansion Loans Are Used For